Brightify/Fetcher/README.md

 }
 ```

 Here [DataMapper](https://github.com/Brightify/DataMapper) is used to remove mapping from the request and endpoint is moved to extra struct, so that it can be easily reused.
-There are still some problems left which especially become visible as we extend our code.
+There are still some problems that left that will become worse as we further extend our code.
 For example if we want to add new data objects, then `data["args"]` needs to be written everywhere because of the server API.
-Also if we add new endpoints, then the base url will be on multiple places.
+Also if we add new endpoints, then the base URL will be on multiple places.

 ```Swift
 let fetcher = Fetcher(requestPerformer: AlamofireRequestPerformer())